-French macarons may look intimidating, but if you know your way around a stand mixer and a piping bag , they're really no big deal to make.
-And the huge payoff in fancy-factor is so satisfying!
+French macarons may look intimidating, but if you know your way around a stand mixer and piping bag, they're really no big deal to make.
+Whip up a batch and your friends won't be able to resist an oh-la-la!

 - Piping bag